barundas97/Teasure-Box-open-and-close/README.md

 # Teasure-Box-open-and-close
-Teasure Vox Open And close by Toggle switch. &lt;br> Technology Used - HTML,CSS and Javascript.
+Teasure Vox Open And close by Toggle switch.
+Technology Used - HTML,CSS and Javascript.